1 The Instagrammer

 7 The Money Bags

 The Money Bags won’t do anything less than brunch at the Mandarin Oriental or afternoon tea at The Peninsula.
-They don’t quite understand the concept of money like the rest of us do and are mystified at why their friends can’t afford lunch at the Ritz-Carlton on the regular.
+They don’t quite understand the concept of money like the rest of us do and are mystified at why their friends can’t afford lunch at the Ritz-Carlton on the regs.
 They sip nothing less than bottles of Dom, and wild nights out constitute table service at Tazmania Ballroom.

 8 The Long-Suffering Partner